jcolago/weekend-server-side-calculator/to-do.md

     -[x] Section for history

 - Client.js
-    -[] Take in inputs create an object
+    -[x] Take in inputs create an object
-    -[] Click listeners and events for buttons
+    -[x] Click listeners and events for buttons
-    -[] Send to server via POST
+    -[x] Send to server via POST
-    -[] GET request to get the solution back
+    -[x] GET request to get the solution back
-    -[] Append the history after every problem
+    -[x] Append the history after every problem

 - Server.js
-    -[] Connect server/express
+    -[x] Connect server/express
-    -[] Logic should be able to complete addition, subtraction, multiplication, and division.
+    -[x] Logic should be able to complete addition, subtraction, multiplication, and division.
-    -[] Send back ok when done
+    -[x] Send back ok when done
-    -[] GET request to get problem history
+    -[x] GET request to get problem history
     -[x] GET request tested in POSTMAN
-    -[] POST request for the logic
+    -[x] POST request for the logic
     -[x] POST request tested in POSTMAN